-The Chancery Court enjoined Martin Marietta's hostile exchange offer and proxy contest for four months, saying Martin Marietta used confidential information in connection with its decision to launch its hostile exchange offer and proxy contest in violation of the NDA and the JDA.
+In enjoining Martin Marietta's hostile exchange offer and proxy contest for four months, the Chancery Court held:

-In his ruling, Chancellor Leo Strine acknowledged that it was not entirely clear whether a "business combination transaction between Vulcan and Martin Marietta" included a hostile exchange offer and proxy contest and conceded, in particular, that each company's reading of the word "between" as it is used in the NDA's definition of "transaction" is plausible.
-As a result, the judge relied on extrinsic evidence in concluding that Martin Marietta and Vulcan both clearly understood that at the time of entering into the NDA the confidential information provided would be used solely for the purpose of entering into a negotiated, friendly transaction.
+Martin Marietta used confidential information in connection with its decision to launch its hostile exchange offer and proxy contest in violation of the NDA and the JDA.
+In its ruling, the Chancery Court acknowledged that it was not entirely clear whether a "business combination transaction between Vulcan and Martin Marietta" included a hostile exchange offer and proxy contest and conceded, in particular, that each company's reading of the word "between" as it is used in the

-In reaching this conclusion, the Chancery Court noted the negotiating history and that the intent of Vulcan and Martin Marietta at the time of entering into the NDA was to structure a negotiated merger of equals, not an acquisition.
+NDA's definition of Transaction is plausible.
+As a result, the Chancery Court relied on extrinsic evidence in concluding that Martin Marietta and Vulcan both clearly understood that at the time of entering into the NDA the confidential information provided would be used solely for the purpose of entering into a negotiated, friendly transaction.
+In reaching this conclusion, the Chancery Court noted that the negotiating history and the intent of Vulcan and Martin Marietta at the time of entering into the NDA was to structure a negotiated merger of equals, not an acquisition.
 Furthermore, certain changes made to the NDA during negotiations (i.e., adding the words "business combination" in front of "transaction" and replacing the word "involving" with "between") suggested a requirement of reciprocal action between the parties as opposed to a hostile action of one party.

-Chancellor Strine said Martin Marietta disclosed confidential information and the fact that the parties had had discussions regarding a potential transaction in violation of the NDA and the JDA.
-The court did not accept Martin Marietta's argument that since the federal securities laws required disclosure of confidential information, it did not violate the NDA and the JDA because, the court explained, the decision to commence an exchange offer and proxy contest was voluntary on the part of Martin Marietta and the NDA and the JDA only made permissible the disclosure of confidential information if such disclosure was in response to an external legal demand.

-The Chancery Court further noted that even if Martin Marietta had been permitted to disclose confidential information because it was "legally required" to, Martin Marietta failed to vet such disclosures with Vulcan in advance as required by the terms of the agreements and disclosed significantly more than what was legally required under the federal securities laws.
-The court noted that rather than disclosing what was "legally required," Martin Marietta viewed the SEC filings as an opportunity to work with its public relations advisers to help sell the deal to Vulcan stockholders.

-Chancellor Strine also noted that Martin Marietta had the burden of proving that each and every disclosure of confidential information was legally required (not only in respect to the subject of the disclosure, but also the level of specificity of disclosure) and that Martin Marietta had not satisfied this burden.
-In addition, the court found that Martin Marietta's disclosure of confidential information through press releases, investor conference calls, and communications with journalists was in no way legally required and the fact that Martin Marietta had disclosed such confidential information in its SEC filings did not give it a license to launch a public relations campaign and continue to disclose such information.
+Martin Marietta disclosed confidential information and the fact that the parties had had discussions regarding a potential transaction in violation of the NDA and the JDA.
+The Chancery Court did not accept Martin Marietta's argument that since the federal securities laws required disclosure of confidential information it did not violate the NDA and the JDA because, the Court explained, the decision to commence an exchange offer and proxy contest was voluntary on the part of Martin Marietta and the NDA and the JDA only made permissible the disclosure of confidential information if such disclosure was in response to an external legal demand.
+The Chancery Court further noted that even if Martin Marietta had been permitted to disclose confidential information because it was "legally required," Martin Marietta (i) failed to vet such disclosures with Vulcan in advance as required by the terms of the agreements and (ii) disclosed significantly more than what was legally required under the federal securities laws.
+The Chancery Court noted that rather than disclosing what was "legally required," Martin Marietta viewed the SEC filings as an opportunity to work with its public relations advisors to help sell the deal to Vulcan stockholders.
+The Chancery Court also noted that Martin Marietta had the burden of proving that each and every disclosure of confidential information was legally required (not only in respect of the subject of the disclosure, but also the level of specificity of disclosure) and that Martin Marietta had not satisfied this burden.
+In addition, the Chancery Court found that Martin Marietta's disclosure of confidential information through press releases, investor conference calls, and communications with journalists was in no way legally required and the fact that Martin Marietta had disclosed such confidential information in its SEC filings did not give it a license to launch a public relations campaign and continue to disclose such information.